 802.1X authentication involves three parties: a supplicant, an authenticator and an authentication server.
-The supplicant is a client device (such as an IP phone) that wishes to attach to the network.
+The supplicant is a client device (such as a Skype for Business phone) that wishes to attach to the network.
 The authenticator is a network device, such as an Ethernet switch.
 And the authentication server is typically a host running software supporting the RADIUS and EAP protocols.